ChemeketaCS/csweb/layouts/shortcodes/cs290General.md

 completely broken, leave/comment it out.
 * Readability and maintainability of your code count.
 Style/formatting is not awarded points, but lack of it may result in a deduction on any assignment.
+* Unless noted otherwise, it is always fine to add extra .css and .js files to support the web pages you are building.
+Failing to do this and copy/pasting the same code into multiple files in a project will likely be a style deduction.